dtao/PhilosopherDeveloper/source/posts/risk-aversion-and-software-development.markdown

 We weren't quite sure what to make of it at first, but it wasn't long before we both loved it.
 It is a *very* sharp knife, which makes it a breeze to cut through just about anything.
 Unfortunately, that *anything* includes human flesh.
 I know this because a few months after receiving the knife I was cutting an avocado and the knife slipped in my hand.
 It was quite a bad cut.

-Obviously--I still have all ten fingers--my wound healed eventually.
+Obviously---I still have all ten fingers---my wound healed eventually.
 But I do have a pretty clear memory of the incident, which makes me quite fearful of repeating it.
 Here are two ways I could protect myself from future self-inflicted injury:

 1. Decide **the knife is too sharp**.
 I could replace the Shun knife with a duller one, so that if my hand ever slips while cutting again the injury won't be so bad.
 2. Decide **I wasn't careful enough**.
 In the future I could cut more slowly and be very cautious whenever I'm using the knife.